zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

 The squad leader is responsible for leading the squad in combat.<br/>

 After every battle, two new officials replace the two commissioners.
-The commissioners do not manage the prison, they only oversee it.<br/>
+The commissioners don't direct the fighting, they only oversee it.<br/>

 The three officials can vote at any time to elect a new Squad Commander.<br/>